 You have probably heard that the most important aspect of good writing is the effective employment of linking words.
 This is because short and choppy sentences lack drama whereas long sentences make a tedious read.
 Using linking words is a grammatically correct and stylistically effective way to connect ideas and sentences.

 One of the criteria you are judged on in IELTS writing task 2 is coherence and cohesion.
-Now let us explore the use of linking words and how they add coherence to a sentence.
+Now let us explore the IELTS linking words and how linking words for IELTS add coherence to a sentence.

 Linking words are a fantastic grammatical as well as a stylistic tool to make your writing sing!
 Here are a few functions of linking words: